zshanabek/shaqyru/README.md

 # Shaqyru

 Telegram bot collects data about users: name, city, phone.
 Then forwards it to group chat.
-Data is saved in google sheets and postgresql
+Data is saved in google sheets and postgresql.
+App monitoring provided by Sentry.

 shaqyru - word from Kazakh шақыру ("invite").